-Mr Wong Kan Seng is the Chairman of Ascendas-Singbridge Pte Ltd. He also chairs the Advisory Council of the Temasek Foundation-Connects, CLG.
+Mr Wong Kan Seng is the Chairman of Ascendas-Singbridge Pte Ltd. He is also the Chairman of United Overseas Bank Ltd (UOB).

 Mr Wong retired as the former Deputy Prime Minister of Singapore in May 2011 after serving 26 years in the Singapore Government.
 His last appointment was as the Coordinating Minister for National Security and Minister in charge of the Population and Talent Division in the Prime Minister’s Office.
 He was first elected as Member of Parliament in 1984 and was re-elected in six successive general elections.
 He retired from politics as a Member of Parliament in 2015.